 Although your natural instinct may be to whisper when you have laryngitis, speech therapists believe you may actually be straining your vocal cords.

-If you’ve ever suffered from laryngitis (swollen, irritated vocal cords in the larynx, perhaps better known as the voice box), your gut reaction might have been to whisper until you get better.
+If you’ve ever had laryngitis — swollen, irritated vocal cords in the larynx, also known as the voice box— your gut reaction might have been to whisper until you got better.

 However, studies have shown that whispering might actually damage the larynx more than normal speech.
 Performers, singers and public speakers that need vocal rest are also discouraged from whispering so not to strain their pipes.

 When people try to talk through the hoarseness, they actually cause more damage.
 The vocal cords are two strips of muscles in the voice box that are covered by a lining.
 Air from the lungs causes a wave on the lining of these cords, which creates sound.
 Straining the folds — which can happen by attempting lower tones, or getting a cold or sinus infection — can cause irritation that results in hoarseness.
 Talking or whispering can aggravate the hoarseness.
-Irritants such as dust, dry air, drugs (especially antihistamines), caffeine, alcohol, cigarette smoke or food that causes allergic reaction can also wreak havoc on the cords.
+Irritants such as dust, dry air, drugs (especially antihistamines), caffeine, alcohol, cigarette smoke or food that causes an allergic reaction can also wreak havoc on the cords.

-So, now that whispering is out, what should you do if you get a hoarse voice?
+So, what should you do if you get a hoarse voice?

 - The best cure for laryngitis is voice rest.
-As hard as if may sound, shutting your mouth for at least three days will do wonders for your vocal cords.
+As hard as if may sound, not speaking for at least three days will do wonders for your vocal cords.
 You should also avoid hard coughing, crying and clearing your throat.

 - Drink lots of liquids.
-Water is especially crucial if you are traveling while suffering from laryngitis.
-If you drink eight 8-ounce glasses of liquid a day, you’re doing both your cords and your body a favor.
+Water is especially crucial if you are traveling while experiencing the effects of laryngitis.

 - Avoid noisy environments like rock concerts or bars, since you’ll be forced to speak over the background noise.